omkarsb/Angular-Tests/README.md

 # Angular-Tests

-<h1>TEST 1:<h1>
+# TEST 1:

-Description:  Following files are 2 component files for an election campaign project.
+## Description:  Following files are 2 component files for an election campaign project.
 Child component needs to be implemented in the parent component such that all people in the array list taken from people.ts are displayed one-by-one.